Sussex, England, Thursday 3rd January 1935.

 Dottie sat on the hard bench and made up her mind she would be here a while.
 She couldn’t give way now.
-To keep herself steady and her eyes dry, she fixed her attention on the cell itself.
+To keep her nerves steady and her eyes dry, she fixed her attention on the cell itself.

 First, she measured with her eyes the length and breadth.
 About eight feet by six or seven, she decided.
-About the size of the small cloakroom at the back of the scullery passage at her parents’ house, the one used by the staff.
-Then she looked at the way the benches were attached to the wall; presumably so no one could pick them up and throw them at anyone else, the jailer for example, or another inmate.
+More or less the size of the small staff cloakroom off the scullery passage at home.
+Then she looked at the way the benches were attached to the wall; presumably so no one could pick them up and throw them at anyone else, the immense, terrifying female warder for example, or another inmate.

-And on the end of Dottie’s bench, a red-faced greasy-looking creature leered at her, clearly amused at the idea of a young lady in jail with women of ill repute.
+On the opposite end of Dottie’s bench, the other woman leered at her, open-mouthed and gap-toothed.
+She was a red-faced greasy-looking creature in what appeared to be just her underclothes—and none too clean either—with a blanket wrapped around her.
+She was clearly amused at the idea of a well-to-do young lady in jail with a couple of ‘women of ill repute’.
 She looked strong and aggressive.
+Her bare arms, poking out from under the blanket in spite of the chill, were muscular and solid.
 Dottie felt a knot of anxiety in the pit of her stomach.

-The outer door opened, and before she’d even begun to unlock the gate, the warder—a terrifying woman of almost six feet in height, and not much less in girth—was shouting orders at them.
-Dottie’s two companions took little notice; it was Dottie she’d come for:
+The outer door opened, very slightly thinning the darkness with a little grey light.
+Before the warder—a woman of almost six feet in height, and not much less in girth—had even begun to unlock the gate, she was bellowing orders at them.
+Dottie’s two companions took little notice; it was Dottie she’d come for.

 ‘Manley, get up.
 You’ve got a gentleman caller.’